-Like all visas under the Entrepreneurs Law, the entrepreneur visa is requested at the UGE, the “Unidad de Grandes Empresas” in Madrid.
+Like all visas under the Entrepreneurs Law, the entrepreneur visa is requested at the UGE, the “Unidad de Grandes Empresas” or Large Business Unit in Madrid.

 - Send the application online through the electronic headquarters of the UGE, carrying out the complete management by telematic means.
 You will need a digital certificate to complete this online process.